 A crucial part of giving people control is providing information, advice and advocacy, so that people are able to make informed choices.
 This is particularly important for people with dementia, who may need additional support to make decisions.

 Getting a personal budget

 A personal budget is an allocation of money given by a local authority to someone who has had their care needs assessed.
 This assessment can come about in a number of different ways.
-For more information see factsheet 418, Community care assessment.
+For more information see factsheet 418, Assessment for care and support in England.
 If a person is found to have a need for social care, and they meet certain financial eligibility criteria, a personal budget is allocated to meet their needs.
 Not everyone will be eligible: their needs may not be great enough, or they may have too much money to qualify for local authority funding.
 For more information about financial eligibility, see factsheet 532, Paying for care.

 If a person is eligible, there are a series of steps to follow in order to reach agreement on a personal budget.
 These are outlined below.